mleonardallen/CarND-Advanced-Lane-Lines/README.md

 ![Undistorted](https://github.com/mleonardallen/CarND-Advanced-Lane-Lines/blob/master/output_images/test_images/solidWhiteRight-02-undistorted.jpg)

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding meth in method `combined_thresh` in `advanced_lane_lines/threshold.py`).
+I used a combination of color and gradient thresholds to generate a binary image (method `combined_thresh` in `advanced_lane_lines/threshold.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ##### Sobel X Binary
 First, I take a sobel threshold in the x direction.
 This limits vertical gradients which would not contain lane lines in our test image or project video.
 I decided to go with this instead of a more general magnitude and direction combination because I would essentially be trying to reproduce sobel x.